Minimizing CSS

 export default { animations: { animation1: { … }, animation2: { … }, … }}

-For example, apply the custom animation1
+To apply the custom animation1

-using the animation syntax:
+, use the animation syntax:

 <div class="@animation1|.5s"></div>

-@keyframes animation1 { … } .\@animation1\|\.5s { animation: animation1 .5s}
+@keyframes animation1 { … }.\@animation1\|\.5s { animation: animation1 .5s}

 Bloated CSS variables